JuKu/php-scaling-core-framework/README.md

 This databases are supported by default:
   - MySQL 5.7+
-  - PostgreSQL (Not implemented yet)
+  - PostgreSQL 9.4+

+You can add support for other databases, if you write an database driver, which implements interface DBDriver.

 ## Caching
 There are 2 cache levels: